dubrsl/tolven/org.tolven.installer/scripts/README.txt

 	2. Remove all directories from ${root.dir}, except initial-tolven-components and tolven-config.
 And in tolven-config remove the credentials directory.
 	3. Or you can use the exclude flags as described in the Exclude Flags section

-Exclude Flags
+Inclusion Flags
-The following exclude flags can be used to restart then install and config stages, only if preceding components are known to have installed correctly.
+The following flags can be used to restart then install and config stages, only if preceding components are known to have installed correctly.
 Previous servers must be started if they are already installed, so that they are ready for downstream use.
-All the flags are listed here:
+All the flag defaults are listed here:

-	exclude.tolven.kit=
-	exclude.tolven.opends=
-	exclude.openam=
-	exclude.appserver=
+	include.tolven.kit=true
+	include.tolven.opends=true
+	include.appserver=true

 	The normal order of installation is: tolven.kit -> opends -> openam -> appserver